LudovicEspeel/course-web-essentials/docs/33_using_api/README.md

 For this example we will use a JSON file containing the response data from an API.

-Once the HTML structure is loaded we will start a function `getData` to retrieve the data and populate the page.
+Once the HTML structure is loaded we will start a function `getData` to retrieve the data and populate the page:

 ```js
 window.addEventListener("DOMContentLoaded", getData);